All-night EU talks deliver migrant 'controlled centres'

 A second EU diplomat described the new hotspots as "controlled centres" financed by the EU.

 People in need of asylum or international protection would be relocated, on a voluntary basis, to other EU states.
-Others would be returned home under the auspices of the International Organisation for Migration (IOM).
+Others would be returned home under the auspices of the International Organization for Migration (IOM).

 The platforms